2Fast-2Lamaa: Large-Scale Lidar-Inertial Localization and Mapping with Continuous Distance Fields: Mapping

-Directly using the cell centroids of the voxelised map as surface observation allows for extremely fast inference.
-Unfortunately, it impedes the probabilistic properties of the \ac{gp} inference.
-Simply put, \eqref{eq:occ_inference} give the same importance to each observation as per the measurement noise model is set to $\sigma\mathbf{I}$.
-Unfortunately, this is not realistic for voxel maps where one cell might correspond to 100 points while the neighbouring cell only to a couple of points.
-To alleviate this issue, we propose to ``weight" the cell centroid observations based on the number of points that occurred in each cell.
-We call that number of points the \emph{counter} $c_i$ of a cell.
+One caveat of the voxelized representation is the degradation of the overall probabilistic properties of \ac{gp}-based distance inference.
+Simply put, naively feeding the voxels' centroids to the \ac{gp} inference using $\sigma\mathbf{I}$ as the measurement noise gives the same importance to each cell.
+However, not all cells provide the same amount of information: a cell in which only one point occurred should not have the same impact as a cell that averaged the position of 100 points.
+Fig.~\ref{fig:gp_weighting}(a) shows the corresponding negative impact on the field: non-smooth surface and thicker walls.
+To alleviate this issue, we propose to `weight' the cell centroid observations based on the number of points that occurred in each voxel.
+Let us denote the per-voxel number of observations as the \emph{counter} $c_i$ of a cell.
 Accordingly, in \eqref{eq:occ_inference}, we replace the measurement uncertainty model $\sigma\mathbf{I}$ with $\text{diag}(\mathbf{w})$ where $w_i$ (components of $\mathbf{w}$) are computed as a function of the cell's counter and the maximum cell counter in the neighbourhood.
 Note that a lower $w_i$ means that the cell can be trusted more than a cell with a higher $w_i$.
-Thus the function that transforms $c_i$ to $w_i$ has to be decreasing.
+Thus, the function that transforms $c_i$ to $w_i$ has to be decreasing.
 We picked a decreasing sigmoid function in the shape of $\frac{1}{1+\exp(-c_i/c_{\max})}$.
-Fig.~\ref{figure:field_fusion} provides an illustration of the impact of the proposed weighting mechanism on the field's smoothness.
+Fig.~\ref{fig:gp_weighting}(b) provides an illustration of the improved efficient field inference with the proposed weighting mechanism.
+Appendix~\ref{app:field_accuracy} presents a brief quantitative analysis of the proposed efficient \ac{gp}-based distance field with and without cell weighting.